ShadrackKimutai/ShadrackKimutai/README.md

 - 👋 Hi, I’m @ShadrackKimutai
 - 👀 I’m interested in ...wow.
-- 🌱 I’m currently learning .blender and flask
+- 🌱 I’m maturing in pythorn, rust and laravel.
-- 💞️ I’m looking to collaborate on projects on AI, Java, Winforms (C# and Visual Basic),Laravel and arduino
+- 💞️ I’m looking to collaborate on projects on AI, Pyhton, Java, Winforms (Java, Tkinter, C# and Visual Basic),Laravel and Arduino
 - 📫 How to reach me shadrackkimutai@gmail.com or +254724226334

 Philosophy:
-Grow by making reasonable mistakes and learning from those mistakes while persistently finding new mistakes to learn from as you move towards project conclusion
+1. Grow by making reasonable mistakes and learning from those mistakes while persistently finding new mistakes to learn from as you move towards project conclusion
+2. Luke 12:47-48

 <!---
 ShadrackKimutai/ShadrackKimutai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.